Skip navigation

 Outline what’s happening next.
 When is the outgoing manager leaving?
 When will the new one start?
 Will there be an interim manager?
 Clear answers to these questions will ease IC concerns.

 • Provide reassurance: ICs will want to know how this impacts their role and day-to-day tasks.
-Reassure them that their job stability and performance goals remain unchanged.
+Reassure them that their job stability and performance goals remain unchanged unless a specific change has already been communicated.

-• Training + development: Highlight any additional training or support ICs might receive during the transition — especially if the new manager is expected to introduce new methods or systems.
+• Learning + development: Highlight any additional learning or support ICs might receive during the transition, especially if the new manager is expected to introduce new methods or systems.

 2b.
 Maintain project momentum